aishwaryamishra/robustest2.0_documentation/source/manualtesting.rst

    This feature is also of use to developers who may want to test their code while developing on Android Studio

-  *9. Switch to multiplexing*
+  :bolditalic:`9.
+Switch to multiplexing`

    You can toggle between multi-device testing and testing in a single device using this button

-  *10. Log bug*
+  :bolditalic:`10.
+Log bug`

    Use this feature to directly logs bugs that you encounter while testing into your bug tracking system, without moving away from your test session.

    RobusTest supports API integration with a host of third-party bug tracking software such as JIRA, Bugzilla, etc.

    Once integration with the bug tracking software is enabled from the Admin Console, you can start logging bugs.

    While logging the bug, you can choose the the Assignee, the reporter, the type of issue, a summary of the issue and a detailed description.
 You also have the option to attach the device logs, the ANR log and screenshots as well.

    At the time of logging of the bug, in addition to the above details, RobusTest will add more information to the ticket pertaining to the app, app version, OS version, device details, project details, etc

 Once your testing is complete, you can click on 'End Session' button to exit the Manual test session.